Diamond DA42 Twin Star: Variants

 (บ.ตฝ.๒๐) Royal Thai Armed Forces designation for the DA42 MPP.

 Operators

 Civil operators

 The DA42 is mainly operated by flight training schools, aerial surveillance and mapping operators.
 A major operator is Lufthansa Aviation Training with 14 DA42s in service or on order, and Embry-Riddle Aeronautical University with 31 (23 at the Daytona Beach campus and 8 at the Prescott Campus).
+Air India ordered three DA42 NG for its Flying Training Organization in December 2024.
+The first two were delivered on 12 December 2025.